zhoujuncc1/xy_routing/README.md

 # Shenjing NoC routing simulator
-This is the NoC routing simulator developed for Shenjing neuromorphic accelerator.
+This is the NoC routing simulator developed for Shenjing neuromorphic accelerator[[1]](#citation).
 It can also be used for general network simulations.
 It currently supports:
 1. Mesh network;
 2. Simple XY routing;
 3. User defined buffer size.